Degrees + Majors - Academic Resources

 New-student orientation is a must for the success of first-time freshmen and transfer students.
-The Advising Center's friendly staff looks forward to welcoming new students, sharing information about the University, and giving newcomers an opportunity to learn the ropes so they get off to a good academic start.
+The Dean of Students office looks forward to welcoming new students, sharing information about the University, and giving newcomers an opportunity to learn the ropes so they get off to a good academic start.
 Orientation is required for freshman and is highly recommended for transfer students.
 Students who participate in an orientation program are better prepared, encounter fewer problems, and generally have a very positive feeling about their experiences at San Francisco State.
 Plan to join us!

 The online Bulletin is the most authoritative guide to SF State you'll find.
 Among its major sections: Degree Program Summary, University Resources and Support Services, University Policies and Procedures, Course Descriptions

 Each semester, the Class Schedule lists more than 3,000 classes offered at SF State.
 It will tell you where and when each class is offered, who teaches the class, how to register, and everything else you could possibly want to know about taking classes at SF State.

 SF State classes are held year-round, for students who want to accelerate completion of degree requirements.

 The University offers two, traditional 16-week semesters in the fall, late August through December; and spring, late January through May.
 A summer term offers shorter sessions between June and August.